 Here I have to keep my thoughts to under 4,000 words describing the details of putting biomechanics….
 I’ll do my best and save it for another time.

-In short – you can adapt this grip to left and below right, hands level / facing each other, or extend your left index finger down the front-side of the grip, as shown above.
-All of these variation will work well.
+In short – you can adapt this grip to a cross-handed putting grip, hands level/facing each other, or extend your left index finger down the front-side of the grip, as shown above.
+All of these variations will work well.

 The critical component is to keep the orientation between your hands and the putter grip as shown above.